Adopted - February 2014

 Section 12 - Unpaid Bills

 Members shall not permit their individual unpaid bills to exceed 75% of the membership bond, or to remain unpaid through two consecutive monthly billings.
+Bills are due upon receipt.
 The status of the member not complying is subject to review by the Board.
+The Board may, by majority vote, prohibit the member from reserving Club aircraft until the entire balance owed is paid in full.
 The Board may by majority vote, if good intent is not shown by member, deduct the members unpaid bills from the refundable portion of the membership bond, terminate membership, and return the balance.

 Section 1 - General